ccgilroy/ffc-data-processing/README.md

 **Data:** You will need to sign up for the Fragile Families Challenge to obtain the Fragile Families data.
 Place the four data files in the `data/` subdirectory of this project.

-**To run:** Run `init.R` to load packages, source all functions, and produce the outputs described in Examples 1 and 2.
+**To run:** Run `init.R` to load packages, source all functions, and produce the outputs described in Examples 1 and 2 from `background.dta`.

 ### Example 1: minor data processing

+Example 1 turns all labelled variables into factors or numerics as appropriate.
+It leaves ambiguous character variables unaddressed.
+(Use `summarize_variable_classes` to see the results of these operations.)
+In addition, it summarizes information about each variable's label, type, and number of unique values and records this in `output/ffc_variable_types.csv`.

 **`process_data_minimal` does not address missingness.** You should remove unusable variables and decide how to address missing observations before using the resulting data set for modeling.
 The helper functions described below provide potential options.

 ### Example 2: significant data processing

+Example 2 subsets to constructed variables, does more extensive data processing to handle missing values, character variables, and unusable variables, and merges the resulting data set with the outcomes in `train.csv`.

 **`process_data_maximal` makes theoretically unwarranted assumptions about missingness.** In particular, you should think about how to address valid skips (-6s) and possibly modify some of the helper functions before using the resulting data set in modeling.